boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 'client-identity':
 : Specifies the identity credentials that the client may present when establishing a connection to a server.
-Both explicit and reference are supported.
+Client identities can be configured at the top level and then referenced for specific server instances.
+Alternatively, client identities can be configured explicitely under each server instance.

 'server-authentication':
 : Specifies how a client authenticates servers.
-Both explicit and reference are supported.
+Server credentials can be configured at the top level and then referenced for specific server instances.
+Alternatively, client identities can be configured explicitely under each server instance.

 'hello-params':
 : Controls TLS versions and cipher suites.